-G. Right to Complain3
+H. Right to Complain

-Students or the parent who believe that actions or inactions of the school officials are not in their best interests may present complaints to teachers, counselors, or school administrators who shall make themselves available or schedule appointments to hear these complaints.
+Students or the parent/guardian who believe that actions or inactions of the school officials are not in their best interests may present complaints via written (preferred method) or verbal notice to teachers, counselors, or school administrators who shall make themselves available or schedule appointments to hear these complaints.